-Shriver, a Republican, was the representative for Kansas's 4th congressional district from 1961 to 1976.
+Shriver was the representative for Kansas’s 4th congressional district and was a Republican.
+He served from 1961 to 1976.

 Shriver is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Shriver sponsored and cosponsored.
 See full analysis methodology.